scfurl/piperna/README.md

 1. Python > 3.5 (piperna uses the 'six' package but will attempt to install if not already installed)
 2. Computing cluster with PBS or SLURM
 3. Modules installed for python, STAR or kallisto,
-4. R Modules for GenomicAlignments GenomicFeatures and Rsamtools if running SUMMARIZE
+4. R Modules for GenomicAlignments, rtracklayer, and Rsamtools if running SUMMARIZE

 ## Installation